dogweather/forkful/content/en/python/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string means converting the first character of a string to uppercase and the rest to lowercase.
-This operation is commonly used in data processing to normalize inputs or enhance readability for titles, names, and such.

 ## How to:

 ### Using Python's Built-in Method:
 Python has a built-in method `.capitalize()` for strings to accomplish this task easily.